46 Most Caloric Dishes in America

 That’s right.
 The days of supersizing aren’t as far in the past as you might think.
 So when it comes to choosing a decent option when dining out, read on to discover the one (or two) things you definitely should not order.
 And if you’re trying to keep your eating habits on track in the office, don’t miss these 40 Healthy Snack Ideas To Keep You Slim.

 From Least….
 To Most Caloric

 Bonefish serves you a dish filled with more than 100 percent of your day’s recommended intake of fat and sodium!
-This Mexican-inspired dish is far from authentic—the white carb-based tortillas, crema, and oil-soaked fish will leave you feeling like you need to unbutton your jeans.
+This Mexican-inspired dish is far from authentic—the white carb-based tortillas, crema, and oil-soaked shrimp will leave you feeling like you need to unbutton your jeans.
 Even if you shared this dish with your friends, you’d be taking in more salt than what you’d get from seven servings of Cool Ranch Doritos.
 That doesn’t sound appetizing when you’re trying to lose belly fat.

-P.F Chang’s Crispy Honey Chicken
+P.F.
+Chang’s Crispy Honey Chicken

 Chicken may be one of the best proteins to keep that belly flat, but when it’s deep fried and smothered in sweetness and salt, it’ll put you in major diet debt.
 Not to mention this dish is void of vegetables and set on a bed of blood sugar–spiking white rice.
 We suggest taking a hard pass next time you visit P.F.
 Chang’s.

 P.F.
 Chang’s Hokkien Street Noodles

 Made with thin rice noodles, light curry sauce, chicken, shrimp, egg, and julienned vegetables, you might not even think that it possible a low-fat dish like this could be so high in calories.
 Wrong!
 A dish like this is a trap, and one you now know not to fall into.